quicwg/ack-frequency/draft-ietf-quic-ack-frequency.md

 It is important to receive timely feedback after long idle periods, e.g. update stale RTT measurements.
-When no acknowledgment has been sent in over one smoothed round trip time, receivers are encouraged to send an acknowledgment soon after receiving an ack-eliciting packet.
+When no acknowledgment has been sent in over one smoothed round trip time ({{Section 5.3 of QUIC-RECOVERY}}), receivers are encouraged to send an acknowledgment soon after receiving an ack-eliciting packet.
 This is not an issue specific to this document, but the mechanisms specified herein could create excessive delays.

 ## Response to Out-of-Order Packets {#out-of-order}

-As specified in {{Section 13.2.1 of QUIC-TRANSPORT}}, endpoints are expected to send an acknowledgment immediately on receipt of a reordered ack-eliciting packet with a smaller packet number than the highest-numbered ack-eliciting packet or with a higher packet number when there are missing packets between that packet and the highest-numbered ack-eliciting packet.
-This extension modifies that behavior when an ACK_FREQUENCY frame with a Reordering Threshold value other than 1 has been received.
+As specified in {{Section 13.2.1 of QUIC-TRANSPORT}}, endpoints are expected to send an immediate acknowledgment upon receipt of a reordered ack-eliciting packet.
+This extension modifies that response after an ACK_FREQUENCY frame with a Reordering Threshold value other than 1 has been received.

 If the most recent ACK_FREQUENCY frame received from the peer has a Reordering